Terry Rooney (baseball coach): Assistant coaching career

 George Washington, James Madison, Old Dominion and Stetson.
 In 1997, he was pitching coach of the Cotuit Kettleers, a collegiate summer baseball team in the Cape Cod League.
 In 2004, Rooney joined the staff at Notre Dame under head coach Paul Mainieri.
 In 2007, he followed Mainieri to LSU before leaving in 2009 to become the head coach of the UCF Knights.
 In 2017 following his tenure at UCF, he was the associate head coach/interim head coach at Alabama.

+Pitching coach career

+Rooney became the pitching coach for the University of South Carolina Gamecocks for the 2025 season., of which he was fired with Monte Lee and John Hendry on May 22, 2026 after the 2025 season.